Puss MothsIdentify It > Moth Section > Puss Moths >

 The puss moth caterpillar has a green body with a black or brown 'saddle' on its back, which is bordered in white.
 There can be variations in the colour of the 'saddle' although the white lines are always present.
 The head has a bright orange ring around it with two false black eyes.
 Just prior to pupation most of the body turns orange and then purple but the white lines remain.

 The rear legs have developed into long whip-like appendages which it flails around when in danger.
-As an extra defense it can spray formic acid from its head.
+As an extra defense it can spray formic acid from a gland just below its head.

-The puss moth caterpillar overwinters on tree trunks, or wooden posts, inside a tough cocoon which resembles a limpet shell.
+The puss moth caterpillar overwinters on tree trunks, or wooden posts, inside a tough cocoon which resembles a limpet shell, and is reinforced with vegetation.